Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Theory: Sparsity Biases SAEs Toward Low-Dimensional Correlates

 \section{Theory: Sparsity Biases SAEs Toward Low-Dimensional Correlates}

 SAEs minimize reconstruction error under an explicit sparsity pressure, commonly implemented as an $\ell_1$ penalty on feature activations \citep{tibshirani1996lasso,olshausen1997sparse}.
-We use a minimal model to motivate why this objective can preferentially surface token-level correlates of reasoning traces, even when the underlying reasoning behavior is present and correlated with those cues.
+In this section, we use a minimal model to motivate why this objective can preferentially surface token-level correlates of reasoning traces, even when the underlying reasoning behavior is present and correlated with those cues.
 This motivates the falsification pipeline developed later.

 We model reasoning activations as having two parts that co-occur in typical CoT data.
 The first is a stable low-dimensional cue that reliably appears in reasoning traces, such as a recurring token like \textit{wait}.
 The second is a high-dimensional component that varies across semantically equivalent realizations of a reasoning trace, capturing differences in phrasing, decomposition into steps, and local rhetorical structure.
-Formally, fix an orthonormal set $\{\bm{v}_1,\dots,\bm{v}_k\}\subset\mathbb{R}^d$ and write
+Formally, let $\{\bm{v}_1,\dots,\bm{v}_k\}\subset\mathbb{R}^d$ be an orthonormal set and define a reasoning activation vector